 I am on the academic job market this cycle.
 Please reach out to me if you think I would be a good fit for your department.
+Below you can read my statements on research contributions, teaching philosophy, and diversity commitment.

 I am a final year PhD student at Carnegie Mellon University advised by Prof. Jan Hoffmann, but also closely work with Prof. Frank Pfenning.
 I am broadly interested in programming languages with a specific focus on resource analysis, session types and language design for smart contracts on the blockchain.